An introduction to the Hadoop ecosystem on Azure HDInsight

 What is Hadoop on HDInsight?

 Apache Hadoop was the original open-source project for big data processing.
-Following was the development of related software and utilities considered part of the Hadoop technology stack, including Apache Hive, Apache HBase, Apache Spark, and many others.
+Following was the development of related software and utilities considered part of the Hadoop technology stack, including Apache Hive, Apache HBase, Apache Spark, Apache Kafka, and many others.
 See Overview of the Hadoop ecosystem in HDInsight for details.

 What is big data?